Green-Software-Foundation/patterns/docs/catalog/cloud/optimise-storage-resource-utilisation.md

 `SCI = (E * I) + M per R`
 [Software Carbon Intensity Spec](https://grnsft.org/sci)

-Concerning the SCI equation.
-Moving storage resources will impact two parts:
+Moving storage resources will impact SCI as follows:

-- `M`: By reducing the total number of storage volumes required, we reduce the total embodied carbon.
+- `M`: By reducing the total number of storage volumes required, the total embodied carbon is lower.
-- `E`: Moving storage resources away from underutilised storage will **increase** the total storage utilisation.
-The more storage is utilised, the more efficient it becomes at turning energy into useful operations, as per the energy proportionality.
-Therefore rightsizing storage volumes should reduce the energy consumption of processes, and consequently, the `E` number should decrease.
+- `E`: Moving storage resources away from underutilised storage will *increase* the total storage utilisation.
+The more storage that is utilised, the more efficient it becomes at turning energy into useful operations.
+Therefore rightsizing storage volumes should reduce the energy consumption of processes.

 ## Assumptions
-If we choose oversized storage resources *occasionally* because there may be a burst of workload, then undersized them will reduce the headroom available to handle the peak.
+If we choose oversized storage resources *occasionally* because there may be a burst of workload, then undersizing them will reduce the margin available to handle the peak load.
 A better solution would be to consider an auto-scaling architecture that automatically scales the number of storage resources.

 ## Considerations